Ben Elton: Television

-In 2012 a new sitcom for BBC1 was commissioned, written and produced by Elton starring David Haig.
-Filming for a full six-part series of the sitcom The Wright Way (formerly known as Slings and Arrows) was completed in late February 2013.
-It debuted in April 2013 to negative reviews.

-Friday Night Live
+In June 2023, Elton presented Ben Elton: The Great Railway Disaster, a Channel 4 documentary about rail privatisation.

-Elton returned to live British television on Channel 4 on 21 October 2022 as "Ringmaster" Host to a satirical 90 minute stand up comedy night, celebrating the channel’s 40th anniversary of the founding of Channel 4 (as a free to air broadcaster in the UK) and as part of their Truth and Dare season.
-Speaking to Adrian Chiles on BBC Radio 5 on broadcast day, Elton readily admitted that because of the fluid UK political situation, "I honestly haven't written the first five minutes yet!"
+Elton returned to live British television on Channel 4 on 21 October 2022 as "Ringmaster"/host of a revival of Friday Night Live, celebrating the 40th anniversary of the founding of Channel 4 and as part of their Truth and Dare season.
+On the day of the broadcast, Elton admitted that because of the fluid British political situation, "I honestly haven't written the first five minutes yet!"

 Radio

 Elton starred with Adrian Edmondson in a sitcom based on the song "Teenage Kicks" for BBC Radio 2.
 A television version of Teenage Kicks for ITV has been made; Elton appeared in the pilot but was replaced by Mark Arden when it went to series production.